-Today (26th June 2017) marks 20 years of Harry Potter.
+Today (26th June 2017) marks 20 year anniversary of Harry Potter.
 Being a huge fan myself, I remember being upset for days after reading the chapter on Dumbledore’s death.
-I can conjure up a number of stories that we centered around my and my friend’s obsession with the Harry Potter series.
+I can conjure up a number of stories centered around my and my friends’ obsession with the Harry Potter series.
 For many 90s kids, Harry Potter has been a significant part of their childhood and adolescent lives – which is why it is genius that Facebook is soaking up all that nostalgia and becoming associated with those good memories.

 How Social Media is celebrating